-I haven't posted anything here in a while, so let's do something cool... like construct $^*\mathbb{R}$
+I haven't posted anything here in a while, so let's do something cool... like construct ^*\mathbb{R}

 Swag.

-This will be more about the crazy set theory shenanigans that go into building $^*\mathbb{R}$, rather than actually working in $^*\mathbb{R}$... maybe I'll cover the practical side in another blogpost...
+This will be more about the crazy set theory shenanigans that go into building ^*\mathbb{R}, rather than actually working in ^*\mathbb{R}... maybe I'll cover the practical side in another blogpost...

-You remember building $\mathbb{R}$ from the set of all cauchy sequences in $\mathbb{Q}$?
-Well, to construct $^*\mathbb{R}$ from $\mathbb{R}$, we start with the set of all sequences in $\mathbb{R}$ (no restrictions at all) and call it $\mathbb{R}^\mathbb{N}$
+You remember building \mathbb{R} from the set of all cauchy sequences in \mathbb{Q}?
+Well, to construct ^*\mathbb{R} from \mathbb{R}, we start with the set of all sequences in \mathbb{R} (no restrictions at all) and call it \mathbb{R}^\mathbb{N}

 Now we need to put some sort of equivalence relation of these sequences.
-Intuitively, we're going to say two sequences, $\{a_i\}_{i \in \mathbb{N}}, \{b_i\}_{i \in \mathbb{N}} \in \mathbb{R}^\mathbb{N}$ are equivalent $\left( \mbox{i.e. }\{a_i\}_{i \in \mathbb{N}} \sim \{b_i\}_{i \in \mathbb{N}}\right)$ if they agree on a 'large' subset of $\mathbb{N}$: i.e. if the set $\{ i \in \mathbb{N}: a_i = b_i\}$ is 'large'.
+Intuitively, we're going to say two sequences, \{a_i\}_{i \in \mathbb{N}}, \{b_i\}_{i \in \mathbb{N}} \in \mathbb{R}^\mathbb{N} are equivalent \left( \mbox{i.e. }\{a_i\}_{i \in \mathbb{N}} \sim \{b_i\}_{i \in \mathbb{N}}\right) if they agree on a 'large' subset of \mathbb{N}: i.e. if the set \{ i \in \mathbb{N}: a_i = b_i\} is 'large'.

 It's a curious way to define an equivalence.
-On one hand, a pair of cauchy sequences like $\{0.9, 0.99, 0.999 ...\}$ and $\{0, 0.9, 0.99 ...\}$, while very similar, do not precisely equal each other at any term, and thus won't be equal.
-And sequences like $\{0,1,0,1 ...\}$ look like they're going to give us a headache.
-Is it $1$ or is it $0$?
+On one hand, a pair of cauchy sequences like \{0.9, 0.99, 0.999 ...\} and \{0, 0.9, 0.99 ...\}, while very similar, do not precisely equal each other at any term, and thus won't be equal.
+And sequences like \{0,1,0,1 ...\} look like they're going to give us a headache.
+Is it 1 or is it 0?
 It ought to be one of them... but it's not clear which one...

-Let's write out some nice properties for 'large' subsets of $\mathbb{N}$ to have, and see where that takes us.
+Let's write out some nice properties for 'large' subsets of \mathbb{N} to have, and see where that takes us.

 Put those Filters on the backburner for now.
 There's one more (tentative) property of 'large sets' that makes all the numerical magic happen:

 Neat!
-These wonky criteria ensure that any definition of 'large sets' will have a natural ordering on the equilvance classes of $\mathbb{R}^\mathbb{N}$ it defines.
-We even get a field structure when we use component-wise addition and multiplication: If $\{a_i\}_{i \in \mathbb{N}} \nsim \{0\}_{i \in \mathbb{N}}$ (i.e. a 'large' subset of $\{a_i\}_{i \in \mathbb{N}}$ is nonzero) then $\{a_i\}_{i \in \mathbb{N}}$ has a multiplicative inverse: define $\{b_i\}_{i \in \mathbb{N}}$ such that
+These wonky criteria ensure that any definition of 'large sets' will have a natural ordering on the equilvance classes of \mathbb{R}^\mathbb{N} it defines.
+We even get a field structure when we use component-wise addition and multiplication: If \{a_i\}_{i \in \mathbb{N}} \nsim \{0\}_{i \in \mathbb{N}} (i.e. a 'large' subset of \{a_i\}_{i \in \mathbb{N}} is nonzero) then \{a_i\}_{i \in \mathbb{N}} has a multiplicative inverse: define \{b_i\}_{i \in \mathbb{N}} such that

 All right.
-So a classification of the elements of $\mathcal{P}(\mathbb{N})$ into 'large' and 'not large' elements is guaranteed to produce a simply ordered field from $\mathbb{R}^\mathbb{N}$ that is 'bigger' than $\mathbb{R}$.
+So a classification of the elements of \mathcal{P}(\mathbb{N}) into 'large' and 'not large' elements is guaranteed to produce a simply ordered field from \mathbb{R}^\mathbb{N} that is 'bigger' than \mathbb{R}.

 Let's look at those filters again.
-Note that when $\mathcal{F}_1 \subset \mathcal{F}_2$, we can consider $\mathcal{F}_2$ a 'refinement' of $\mathcal{F}_1$.
-In this sense, $\subset$ is a partial order relation on the set of filters over $\mathbb{N}$.
+Note that when \mathcal{F}_1 \subset \mathcal{F}_2, we can consider \mathcal{F}_2 a 'refinement' of \mathcal{F}_1.
+In this sense, \subset is a partial order relation on the set of filters over \mathbb{N}.

-Theorem: A proper filter $\mathcal{F}$ is maximal iff $\forall A \in \mathcal{P}(\mathbb{N}), \, A \in \mathcal{F} \Leftrightarrow A^C \notin \mathcal{F}$
+Theorem: A proper filter \mathcal{F} is maximal iff \forall A \in \mathcal{P}(\mathbb{N}), \, A \in \mathcal{F} \Leftrightarrow A^C \notin \mathcal{F}

 What does this mean?
-The filters that satisfy condition #$5$ are precisely the maximal ones.
+The filters that satisfy condition #5 are precisely the maximal ones.

 Given their significance, maximal proper filters are also called ultrafilters.